archna07/archna-demo/README.md

 # archna-demo
-This is my first git repository author- Archna Behera
+This is my first git repository.
+Author- Archna Behera.